 Statement 4 is correct: Incineration involves burning of solid wastes at high temperatures until the wastes are turned into ashes.
 Incinerators are made in such a way that they do not give off extreme amounts of heat when burning solid wastes.

 Explanation: The floating treatment wetland (FTW) is used for cleaning a lake by absorbing nutrients dissolved in the water, such as excess nitrates and oxygen with the help of plants, thereby reducing the content of these chemicals in the lake or a water body.
-In the methods.
 An artificial island structure is created which floats on a water body.
 The island structure has plants above it which absorbs nutrients from the water body.

 Statement 1 is correct: These wetlands are based on the principle of hydroponics whereby there is no need of soil to support the plant species.
 Hydroponics allows plants to grow only on sunlight and water, without the need of soil.
 There are small holes at the bottom of the island structure, which facilitates the flow of nutrients from the water to the plants [the biological uptake process].